Advertisement

 Q: How can inflammatory bowel disease (IBD) affect other parts of my body?

 A: Inflammatory bowel disease (IBD) can affect other parts of the body through what's called extraintestinal manifestations of inflammatory bowel disease.
-These are manifestations outside the gut.
+These happen outside the gut.
 One of the most common extraintestinal manifestations is joint pain.
 Some people may notice, particularly if they have colitis, that during flares, their knees, elbows and hips may hurt.

 Another extraintestinal manifestation of IBD is cold sores in the mouth, called aphthous erosions or ulcers.
 They sometimes correspond with flares.
 People also sometimes experience very red and painful eyes because inflammatory bowel disease is associated with some ophthalmologic conditions, including uveitis and iritis.